-The following federal, state, and local government agencies; elected officials; tribes; and libraries have been sent a copy of this draft EIS.
-In addition, individuals, businesses, organizations, media outlets, and other groups that have expressed interest in Dinosaur National Monument in the past have been sent letters stating that this draft EIS is available for review and comment.
+The following federal, state, and local government agencies; elected officials; tribes; and libraries have been sent a copy of the final EIS.
+In addition, individuals, businesses, organizations, media outlets, and other groups that have expressed interest in Dinosaur National Monument in the past have been sent letters stating that the final EIS was available for review and comment.